 Having a strategy

 James: So the real key point here is that it’s good to have a strategy when you’re setting up your podcast, have enough understanding of where it leads to and what comes next.
 Would you say that’s fair?

 Luke: Oh absolutely.
 Yeah.
 I think one of the big problems with podcasting as a medium is that quite often people aren’t in a position to take action.
 So you know, we used too big on sales mediums whether it be a video or a sales page where you’re actually trying to sell to the customer.

 Podcasting is really I don’t think about selling.
-Sure we can recommend products and services that we think are of good value and maybe the listener will take that up but I think it’s certainly more about developing and building authority and reassuring the audience that you are worth working with or you’re information’s going to be good that you’re selling off the back of it.
+Sure we can recommend products and services that we think are of good value and maybe the listener will take that up but I think it’s certainly more about developing and building authority and reassuring the audience that you are worth working with or your information’s going to be good that you’re selling off the back of it.

 James: You’re right.
 Well you know from my own experience I’ve been able to measure my podcast as causing sales because you’re probably aware, every single one of our transcriptions and every one of our emails to customers has a trackable link and I can actually trace them back to goal conversions in my cart.

 I believe that marketing should be tracked and measured but I really think branding is actually the new black.
 I think having really strong brand names, having a way to keep reaching your customers so that when they are ready to buy, they have a fairly quick recall of who you are is good.
 And my tracking actually indicates that, yes, they do come and buy stuff which is great.

 This is good.
 This is like the podcasting strategy part that really no one talks about.
 Everyone talks about formats and how you actually set one up and that’s a great thing for us to discuss next perhaps.
 But I like the fact that we’ve covered some of the strategy elements and the pitfalls and what you do differently.